TikhonJelvis/RL-book/book/appendix3/appendix3.md

 $$\int_S^T (dz_t)^2 = T-S$$

-This means each sample random trace of brownian motion has quadratic variation equal to the time interval of the trace.
+This means each sample random trace of Brownian motion has quadratic variation equal to the time interval of the trace.
 The quadratic variation of $z$ expressed as a process $[z]$ has the deterministic value of $t$ at time $t$.
 Expressed in infinitesimal terms, we say that:

 \index{stochastic calculus!quadratic variation}
 $$(dz_t)^2 = dt$$